-- 2.1 Drivers must be medically fit to drive.
-As a minimum the ADP must require: - a) an initial and renewal medical declaration to align with applicable aerodrome operator's rules; - b) medical assessments to relate to occupational age limits; - c) medical assessments where health conditions are declared by the driver; - d) reviews of following driving accidents or incidents at work. - 2.2 It is the responsibility of the aerodrome operator to decide what additional specific factors there might be about the workplace and vehicles which may impose additional medical fitness requirements over and above those required for driving on the public roads.
+- 2.1 Drivers must be medically fit to drive to DVLA Group 1 standard 1.
+As a minimum the ADP must require: - a) an initial and renewal medical declaration to align with DVLA Group 1 standard 1; - b) medical assessments to relate to occupational age limits e.g. LGV; - c) medical assessments where DVLA health conditions are declared by the driver; - d) reviews following driving accidents or incidents at work. - 2.2 It is the responsibility of the aerodrome operator to decide what additional specific factors there might be about the workplace and vehicles which may impose additional medical fitness requirements over and above those required for driving on the public roads.
 This should be based on a local risk assessment by the aerodrome operator, which may include organisations that operate airside, and should relate to local procedures, environment, infrastructure, topography, complexity and how busy the airfield is.
-Aerodrome operator should seek local agencies for guidance on the considerations for medical and fitness assessment. - 2.3 A driver must disclose any medical condition or prescribed medication to ADP permit issuer which may affect their ability to drive safely. - 2.4 Where a condition or restriction on a driver is issued by relevant agencies this must be considered by the employer and medical advice obtained.
-The employer of ADP permit issuer shall inform the aerodrome operator of any such condition or restriction.
+Aerodrome operator should seek local agencies for guidance on the considerations for medical and fitness assessment. - 2.3 A driver must disclose to the DVLA and their employer any medical condition or prescribed medication which may affect their ability to drive safely.
+Further guidance can be found on the Medical Information section of the DVLA website. - 2.4 Where the DVLA places a condition or restriction on a driver this must be considered by the employer and medical advice obtained.
+The employer shall inform the aerodrome operator of any such condition or restriction.
 Appropriate action may involve suspending or removing the ADP as soon as a potential medical issue is brought to their notice.

-April 2024 Uncontrolled when printed Page 9 of 24 ------------ --------------------------- --------------
+01 February 2019 Uncontrolled when printed Page 9 of 24 ------------------ --------------------------- --------------